Transit centres and the NLIS

 • number of animals

-Where cattle are consigned to the transit centre as a final destination, as documented in the movement record details, the person responsible for the cattle at the centre must ensure that all animals are individually read and transferred on the database.
+Where livestock are consigned to the transit centre as a final destination, as documented in the movement record details, the person responsible for the livestock at the centre must ensure that all animals are individually read and transferred on the database.

 The following information must be reported: